 Are you trying to get cheap flights for your next trip?
 If so, you are in the right place!
-Today, I’ll explain how to use Skyscanner to find the best flight deals.
+Today, I’ll explain how to find the best flight deals on Skyscanner: London, Dublin, Edinburgh, anywhere.
 This well-known search engine compares airfare deals from different websites, online travel agencies, and airlines, and it shows you the best prices on the market.

 I always use it, and I’ve found real bargains!
 I once flew from London to Biarritz for one dollar, and many times I have bought tickets to several European cities or even to Morocco for less than 20 dollars.

 After the pandemic, airline ticket prices have gone up quite a lot for certain routes, so you’d better use all the tricks you can.
 The first thing is to understand how a flight search engine works, check all available options, and make the most of these options to find the best flight deals.

 As you can imagine, flexibility is the key to finding good offers.
 But you already knew that.
 Instead of writing a post just to tell you this, I’m going to give you some really useful tips (including a special trick that very few people know) that could help you save a lot of money.
 So, let’s get to it.
 Pay attention and have a nice trip!